-Informed consent is an important part of the doctor-patient relationship.
-Patients should be able to trust and rely on their doctors to use their extensive training and experience to heal them.
-That does not mean patients should be left in the dark when it comes to making medical decisions.
+Informed consent is integral to the doctor-patient relationship.
+Patients need to trust and rely on their doctors to use their extensive training and experience to heal them.
+That does not mean you should be left in the dark when it comes to making medical decisions.

 Informed Consent is an important part of the doctor-patient relationship

 Proper informed consent is a critical part of promoting patient safety.
-It ensures that doctors explain what their patient’s health condition is and what treatments are available.
-Patients are not simply agreeing to a treatment or procedure, they should have a reasonable amount of information so that they can decide whether the treatment is right for them.
+It requires that doctors explain what your health condition is and what treatments are available.
+You are not blindly agreeing to a treatment or procedure—you should have a reasonable amount of information so that you can decide whether the treatment is the best suited for you.

-Before any treatment or procedure a patient should understand:
+Before any treatment or procedure you should understand:

 - What the recovery period will entail (bed rest, therapy, crutches, etc…)

-- The cost of the procedure or treatment and whether it will be covered by the patient’s insurance.
+- The cost of the procedure or treatment and whether it will be covered by your insurance

-Patients should have an opportunity to ask their doctor(s) any questions that they have about the proposed treatment.
-Further, they should also have an opportunity to talk with their family members and any significant others about the treatment or procedure being suggested.
-Patients should also have a chance to get a second opinion if they feel the situation warrants it.
-Patients should also always be able to request a copy of any form they sign.
+You should have an opportunity to ask your doctor(s) any questions that you have about the proposed treatment.
+Further, you should also have an opportunity to talk with your family members and any significant others about the treatment or procedure being suggested.
+You should also have a chance to get a second opinion if you feel the situation warrants it.
+You should also always be able to request a copy of any form you sign.

-After a patient has given informed consent, a doctor and/or hospital must limit the scope of the procedure accordingly.
+After you has given informed consent, a doctor and/or hospital must limit the scope of the procedure accordingly.
 Doctors can take reasonable actions to respond to any emergency or unexpected situation that may arise during the procedure.
-However, doctors can’t assume that the patient would have agreed to a different or additional treatment. exceeding the scope of the consent given by a patient can lead to a medical malpractice lawsuit.
+However, doctors can’t assume that you would have agreed to a different or additional treatment.
+Exceeding the scope of the consent you give can lead to a medical malpractice lawsuit.

-Often times the forms signed by patients at the hospital or in the doctor’s office feel like a formality.
-Despite being provided routinely, consent forms are a very important part of any treatment patients receive.
-Giving informed consent means a patient understands the procedure and the rationale for it and has given his or her permission for the doctor to proceed.
+Often times the forms you sign at the hospital or in the doctor’s office feel like a formality.
+Despite being provided routinely, consent forms are a very important part of any treatment you receive.
+Giving informed consent means a patient understands the procedure and the rationale for it and have given your permission for your doctor to proceed.
 In a healthy doctor-patient relationship, patients should always feel like they are in control of any decision affecting their health.